Dr. Pritish Chakravarty

 Main Focus

-Past projects in biomedical engineering include: tissue analysis using 3D models constructed from MRI scans (CHUV; Stanford University); point-of-care blood diagnostics using fluid focusing in microchannels (IIT Bombay).
+Prior to his PhD, he worked in biomedical engineering: tissue analysis using 3D models reconstructed from MRI scans (Lausanne University Hospital; Stanford University); point-of-care blood diagnostics using fluid focusing in microchannels (IIT Bombay).

 Curriculum Vitae